 Archaeology of Social Dynamics (ASD)

-Archaeology of Social Dynamics is a research group of the Spanish National Research Council (CSIC), hosted in the Mila y Fontanals Institute (IMF), devoted to the study of the social relations of the past human communities from an archaeological perspective.
+Archaeology of Social Dynamics is a research group of the Spanish National Research Council (CSIC), hosted in the Mila y Fontanals Institute on Humanities research (IMF), devoted to the study of the social relations of the past human communities from an archaeological perspective.
 These relationships affect both intra-community (relationships between individuals) and inter-community behaviour (relationships established between different communities).

 In all cases the synchronic variability of these relations as well as their diachronic dynamics are emphasized.
 This way, our attention is especially focused on the dynamics of social change, that is, on the great transitions that took place throughout Prehistory and pre-medieval periods.